Luxury Loungewear Challenge: 5 Mix-and-Match Separates

 Finally, I sewed up my Gilbert Tops.
 This was probably the most time-intensive part of the challenge as I had to do some fitting modifications, including sizing up and removing the bust darts, which I will cover in another post.
 I created a muslin out of leftover rayon scraps from old projects before I cut into my final fabric, which I’d recommend for anyone working with silk for the first time (or even the second or third time).
 After working through my fitting modifications, I ended up with perfectly oversized tops that do not scream “pajamas!” and can pull double duty as loungewear and everyday wear.

 This loungewear challenge was to make a garment that is cozy to wear at home as well as stylish enough to wear in public.
 With any sewing project, there is always uncertainty whether the final product will match your vision—if it’s a garment destined to be pajamas or something else you’re going to wear only at home, the stakes are lower because fewer people will see it if it didn’t turn out exactly how you’d imagined.
 But after the time I spent on adjustments and practice garments, I was pleased to see how well these garments coordinated and that I could style them with accessories that made them appropriate for wearing outside.
 Now that it’s warmed up here in Paris and restaurant terraces are open, I will be ready to get dressed for a night out.

 Editor’s note: To find out more about the five-piece ensemble Hannah created for the 2022 Threads Digital Ambassadors’ Luxury Loungewear Challenge, read her first installment here.
-You can also see what her three challengers created, and vote for your favorite.
-Your vote enters you into a sweepstakes for a chance to win one prize package from The Taunton Press and Threads magazine.
+You can also see what her three challengers created and who was voted the favorite here.

 Photos: courtesy of Hannah Hamill, except where noted.